tomtomjhj/init.vim/notes.md

 * `=` does `C-indenting` when `equalprg` is not set
     * auto-pairs adds weird indent if the previous line ends with `,`.
 Indent size if the size of the first word in the previous line.
         * `<CR><C-c>O` (`nosmartindent`) vs. `<CR><C-c>=ko` (`&indentexpr != ''`)
+* `i_CTRL-F` works only when `indentexpr` is set.
+IMO it should default to autoindent-like behavior?
 * stuff highlighted as `Normal` -> bg doesn't match in floatwin
 * recording doesn't work well with async completion → **TODO** `wildcharm`?
 * `gq` internal formatting uses `indentexpr` (not documented?)